My Man and I

-My Man and I is a 1952 American drama film directed by William Wellman, about an ambitious Mexican immigrant farm laborer (Ricardo Montalban), who falls in love with an alcoholic waitress (Shelley Winters) despite being pursued by the beautiful wife of his boss.
+My Man and I is a 1952 American drama film directed by William Wellman and starring Ricardo Montalbán, Shelley Winters, Wendell Corey and Claire Trevor.
+It is about an ambitious Mexican immigrant farm laborer (Montalbán), who falls in love with an alcoholic waitress (Shelley Winters) despite being pursued by the beautiful wife of his boss.
+It was produced and distributed by Metro-Goldwyn-Mayer.
 The film's sets were designed by the art director James Basevi.

 Plot

-Chu Chu Ramirez (Ricardo Montalban), a farm laborer from Mexico who works as a grape picker in California, has recently become an American citizen and is determined to better himself.
+Chu Chu Ramirez, a farm laborer from Mexico who works as a grape picker in California, has recently become an American citizen and is determined to better himself.
 While his cousin Manuel and his friends, Celestino and Willie, spend their pay on gambling and women, Chu Chu buys new clothes and an encyclopedia.
-When grape season ends, Chu Chu takes a job clearing land for Ansel Ames (Wendell Corey) on Ames' farm near Sacramento.
-Ames and his wife (Claire Trevor) are having marital problems, and the lonely Mrs. Ames, who initially regards Chu Chu with contempt as a "foreigner," becomes attracted to Chu Chu over time.
+When grape season ends, Chu Chu takes a job clearing land for Ansel Ames on Ames' farm near Sacramento.
+Ames and his wife are having marital problems, and the lonely Mrs. Ames, who initially regards Chu Chu with contempt as a "foreigner," becomes attracted to Chu Chu over time.
 Chu Chu is friendly and kind to her but does not return her affections and rejects her attempt to seduce him.
-Instead, Chu Chu is drawn to Nancy (Shelley Winters), a troubled waitress with a drinking problem whose former husband, a test pilot, was killed in a crash.
+Instead, Chu Chu is drawn to Nancy, a troubled waitress with a drinking problem whose former husband, a test pilot, was killed in a crash.
 Chu Chu puts up his prized possession, a letter from President Franklin D. Roosevelt, to get money for Nancy and asks her to be his girl although she protests that he should not waste his time on a "wino" like herself.